Ircama/hostp2pd/README.md

 It means that not more than one AP or P2P-GO interface can be configured at the same time.

-Optionally, *hostp2pd* allows the `-p` option, which defines an external program to be run with "stop" argument before activating a group and with "start" argument after deactivating a group; this allows controlling AP resources before groups are created or after groups are removed.
+Optionally, *hostp2pd* allows the `-p` option, which defines an external program to be run with "stop" argument before activating a group and with "start" argument after deactivating a group; this allows controlling external AP resources before groups are created or after groups are removed.

-This is an example of RUN_PROGRAM controlling an AP interface named *uap0*:
+This is an example of RUN_PROGRAM controlling an AP interface named *uap0*, by disabling and enabling it according to the GO group creation/removal:

 ```bash
 #!/bin/bash